CatUnderTheLeaf/menuGenerator/README.md

-# menuGenerator
+# M.A.Ge - your automated menu generator
 An Android app written in python using [Kivy](https://kivy.org/#home) and [KivyMD](https://github.com/kivymd/KivyMD) to generate menu for 1 day/week/month.

+Everyday most of us have a problem "What to prepare for breakfast, lunch or dinner?"
+This app easily helps you to plan a daily/weekly/monthly menu.
+It is easy to setup, without nutrition plans and calorie counting.

+### "Menu"
 My app has a Navigation drawer with only three destinations, first loaded screen is "Menu".
-In "Menu" user can regenerate the whole menu:
+In 'Menu' you can generate a menu based on your settings.
+It has big images, so you can easily visualise your meal and refresh your memory on the preparation instructions.

 <p align="center">
   <img src="pictures/Navigation_Drawer_v1.jpg" width="350" title="Navigation drawer">
   <img src="pictures/Menu_v2.jpg" width="350" title="Menu">
 </p>

-In "Settings" user can select time period of generated menu, what meals per day are included and if dishes can be prepared for several days.
-Rules can be set in Rules section:
+### "Settings"
+In 'Settings' you can set time period, meal types and some rules.
+There are only four rules:
+- You can set nutrients for each meal type, e.g. only carbs for breakfast and protein for dinner, veggies for all meal types.
+- You can set preparation time for each day, e.g. on Mo-Fr get meals with short preparation time, as you have work.
+- You can discard some meals, e.g. every Su you have a lunch at the restaurant, so no meal is needed
+- You can set tags for each meal type, e.g. for breakfast get only recipes with 'breakfast' tag, so there will be no soup so early

 <p align="center">
   <img src="pictures/Settings_v2.jpg" width="350" title="Settings">
   <img src="pictures/Settings2_v2.jpg" width="350" title="Settings2">